FlyJingFish/AndroidAOP/README_EN.md

 **Can I give the project a Star before starting?
 Thank you very much, your support is my only motivation.
 Welcome Stars and Issues!**

+For the full version of the document, please click [AndroidAOP](https://flyjingfish.github.io/AndroidAOP/zh/)

 ### 1. Introduce the plug-in, choose one of the two methods below (required)

 #### Method 1: ```apply``` method